Processed foods, such as ready meals, baked goods, and processed meats, can have negative health effects.

 For example, “artificial flavor” is a proprietary blend.
 Manufacturers do not have to disclose exactly what it means, and it is usually a combination of chemicals.

-Official organizations have tested most food additives for safety, though the use of these chemicals remains controversial among doctors and researchers.
+Official organizations have tested most food additives for safety, though the use of these chemicals

 Carbohydrates are an essential component of any diet.
 However, carbs from whole foods provide far greater health benefits than refined carbohydrates.